frodosamoa/playground/README.md

 ##2.
 String Compare & Rotate

-There are two files in here that exercise string manipulation. `stringcompare.c` compares string at the individual character level and outputs a new string that contains the characters that are "larger" in each position.
+There are two files in here that exercise string manipulation. `stringcompare.c` compares strings at the individual character level and outputs a new string that contains the characters that are "larger" in each position.
 By larger, I mean whichever character's integer value is larger.
-The second program `rotate.c` takes any string and rotates the string any number of times in either direction.
+The second program `rotate.c` takes any string and rotates the string any number of characters in either direction.

 ##3.
 UTF-32 to UTF-8 Converter